sustrik/libdill/tutorial.md

 $ telnet 127.0.0.1 5555
 ```

-To test whether error hadling works, try using an invalid port number:
+To test whether error handling works, try using an invalid port number:

 ```
 $ ./greetserver 70000